Academy Hunter/Jumper Schooling Show

 Feeling stressed out about high pressure schooling shows?
 Here is your answer!
 Come enjoy a day at the park with nice jumps, good footing and great people.
 Our Academy Hunter/Jumper Series is the perfect place whether you are just starting out or just happier at the lower heights.
 Get experience in the Bridle Trails main arena with smaller, more inviting jumps.
 Enter through Horseshowtime.com.

 Want to extend your show weekend?
-Check out the Dressage Show the Saturday prior to Sunday's Academy show!
-Limited overnight stabling for Saturday night is available.
+Check out the English Western Shows on the Saturday prior to Sunday's Academy show!
+Stabling for Saturday night is available.
 Please fill out a stall request form (see below) if you would like a stall.
 STALL REQUESTS MUST BE SUBMITTED PRIOR TO SHOW ENTRIES.
 ALL HORSES IN OVERNIGHT STABLING MUST SUBMIT PROOF OF VACCINATION WITHIN THE PAST 6 MONTHS TO SHOW SECRETARY.
 THE PROOF MUST BE A PDF FILE EMAILED (No text messages accepted) to our show Secretary.

 Want to extend your show weekend?
-Check out the Dressage Show the Saturday prior to Sunday's Academy show!
-Limited overnight stabling for Saturday night is available.
+Check out the English Western Shows on the Saturday prior to Sunday's Academy show!
+Stabling for Saturday night is available.
 Please fill out a stall request form (see below) if you would like a stall.
 STALL REQUESTS MUST BE SUBMITTED PRIOR TO SHOW ENTRIES.
 ALL HORSES IN OVERNIGHT STABLING MUST SUBMIT PROOF OF VACCINATION WITHIN THE PAST 6 MONTHS TO SHOW SECRETARY.
 THE PROOF MUST BE A PDF FILE EMAILED (No text messages accepted) to our show Secretary.

 How to Enter?